Holiday inspiration currently loading...

 Day One: Arrival in York

-Your accommodation is a traditional bed and breakfast not far from the centre of York, ideally situated around 20 minutes’ stroll from York Minster in the heart of the city.
+Owned and run by the same family for a number of years, your accommodation in York is an award-winning guest house of rare quality and comfort set around 20 minutes’ walk from the Minster and an easy stroll from many of the city’s main attractions.
 You are assured an incredibly warm welcome and your hosts will advise you on places to go and where best to eat.
 We’ll include a York Pass, which covers entry to the famous sights and monuments of the city.

 Day Two: Full day in York